pulumi/workshops/cloud-engineering-with-gcp/python/content/lab-02/README.md

 ## Step 4 &mdash; Run `pulumi up`

-Now that we've defined our infrastructure, we use the Pulumi CLI to create the resources we've defined.
+Now that we've defined our infrastructure, we can use the Pulumi CLI to create the resources we've defined.

 Run the following command in your project directory: